 -. - Latin alphabet letters and characters from the sets — the domain name can contain letters from the Latin alphabet, digits, and

 -,or characters from the kit.
-Characters from the kit can be set up in Directories → Top-level domains → Characters button. - only characters from the list — the domain name can contain characters from the kit only.
-They can be set up in Directories→Top-level domains→ button Characters.
+Characters from the kit can be set up in Directories → Top-level domains → click Characters. - only characters from the list — the domain name can contain characters from the kit only.
+They can be set up in Directories → Top-level domains → click Characters.

 - Latin alphabet letters — the domain name can contain letters from the Latin alphabet, digits, and